kimfucious/sakura/README.md

 ### Using this theme

-Once you've got the above done, you can follow the instructions below to use this theme for your Jekyll site.
+Once you've got the above done, you can follow the instructions below to use this theme for your own Jekyll site.

 #### Clone this repo to your local machine